-Insert sends and returns can be patched to ports in the I/O PATCH screen of the I/O section of the main application.
-This screen is shown in Figure 2.
+Insert sends and returns can be patched to ports in the >I/O>I/O Patch screen of the main application.
+This screen is shown in Fig 2.

-In this screen select INSERT SENDS from the sources list and OUTPUT PORTS in the destinations list.
-Select the required insert sends and outputs ports then touch the PATCH button.
+In this screen select 'Insert Sends' from the sources list and 'Output Ports' in the destinations list.
+Select the required insert sends and outputs ports then touch the 'Patch' button.

-Now select INPUT PORTS from the sources list and INSERT RETURNS from the destinations list and patch the required ports to insert returns.
+Now select 'Input Ports' from the sources list and 'Insert Returns' from the destinations list and patch the required ports to insert returns.

-FIGURE 1 - INSERT ABSTRACTION
+FIG 1 - INSERT ABSTRACTION

-FIGURE 2 - PATCHING INSERTS
+FIG 2 - PATCHING INSERTS